SimGriff/sci-fi-movies-quiz-pp2/README.md

 ## Features

-The Sci-Fi Movies Quiz is made up of 3 main sections, the Start Page, Questions and Answers Page and finally, the Results Page.
+The Sci-Fi Movies Quiz is made up of three main sections, the Start Page, Questions and Answers Page and finally, the Results Page.

 ### Start page